 Lolita Green Screen Location Shots 271-285 – Guess What, When They're on Their Way to the Enchanted Hunters Hotel They're in South Dakota

-Locations - The Black Hills Cafe and the Badlands of South Dakota Rather Than Arizona
+Unexpected Lolita Locations - Identifying the Black Hills Cafe and the Badlands of South Dakota (We Are Not in the Southwest)

-Lolita, Richmond, Virginia, and Edgar Allan Poe, on shot 464.
+On Shot 464, Lolita, Richmond, Virginia, and Edgar Allan Poe

-Partition Street Location, Viewed Driving on the Way to the Pregnant Lo's House
+Partition Street Location, Viewed Driving on the Way to the Pregnant Lo's House, in Shot 467

 The Coincidence (it is just that) of Nabokov's Ape and Kubrick's Monkey